kurron/spring-cloud-rds/README.md

 # Overview
-This project is a sample that helps to showcase how Spring supports [Amazon ElastiCache (Redis)](https://aws.amazon.com/elasticache/).
-Using the proper annotations, data can be temporarily stored in Redis for faster access.
+This project is a sample that helps to showcase how Spring supports [Amazon Relational Database Service](https://aws.amazon.com/rds/).
+Hibernate is the ORM that sits atop the Spring infrastructure managing the connection to RDS.

 # Guidebook
 Details about this project are contained in the [guidebook](guidebook/guidebook.md) and should be considered mandatory reading prior to contributing to this project.

 # Prerequisites
 * [JDK 8](http://zulu.org/) installed and working
-* a configured ElastiCache -- a single server is fine but a cluster works just as well
+* a configured RDS instance (MySQL)

 # Building
 `./gradlew` will pull down any dependencies, compile the source and package everything up.